suidpit/suidpit.github.io/content/posts/2024-09-12-escape_alcawasm.md

 Good, our leak now finally matches the function address!

+> Note: another way to solve the limit problem is to use the maximum
+> double value, which roughly amounts to 2^1024.

 ## Trust is the weakest link

-Next piece of the puzzle is to find a way to craft fake objects.
+The next piece of the puzzle is to find a way to craft fake objects.

 For this, we can pretty much use the same technique used in the blogpost: